-4.3 JEDEC Standardization
+4.3 JEDEC Standardization update

-BME and IFAG are members of JEDEC JC15 and will work together to provide inputs for the revision of the JEDEC JESD51-14 thermal testing standard with a focus on extending the scope of the standard from TO (Transistor Outlines) type packages to packages of high-power semiconductor devices.
-They will provide this to the JEDEC JC15 committee on thermal characterization of semiconductor packages.
-BME will also prepare proposals for extending the series of JEDEC's thermal modelling guidelines (JESD 15-x series).
-They have a few items in mind that could be revised in this standard related to e.g., IGBTs ([insulated-gate bipolar transistors](#)).
-The integration into the standardization activities was clarified by moving subtask 2.4.3.3 (VSE, BME, PTB) to 4.1.3 standardization because it fits better to Task 4.1.3.
+BME and IFAG were both members of JEDEC JC15 and planned to work together to provide inputs for the revision of the JEDEC JESD51-14 thermal testing standard with a focus on extending the scope of the standard from TO (Transistor Outlines) type packages to packages of high-power semiconductor devices.
+BME wanted also to prepare proposals for extending the series of JEDEC's thermal modelling guidelines (JESD 15-x series).
+They had a few items in mind that could be revised in this standard related to e.g., IGBTs ([insulated-gate bipolar transistors](#)).
+Unfortunately, BME left JEDEC, so there was no longer a basis for this work.
+The related task was removed in the last Amendment 2024.
+Nevertheless, in Task 2.2.1 JESD 51-14 is addressed, and there is work on suggestions to extend its scope to thermal testing of IGBTs as reported in the last PowerizeD questionnaire (Task 2.2.1, Substrates).